Janyau/document-support/Vocatcher/agreement-en.md

 - Quickly retrieve definitions of words on screen via three-finger lookup + keyboard shortcut;
 - Use the built-in macOS Dictionary without requiring internet access;
+- You can import external MDX dictionaries by yourself;
 - Simple flashcard feature to aid memory;
 - Manage word entries including search, view, edit, and delete;
 - Some advanced features can be unlocked via one-time in-app purchase.